nadams2ncsu/containerized-long-read-local-assembly/README.md

 For each sample and genomic region, the workflow generates:
 - assembled contigs (`.gfa and .fa`)
 - alignment of assembled contigs to the reference genome (`.bam`)

-Temporary region-specific BAM and FASTQ files are generated during processing and removed after assembly.

 ## Container
 The software environment is defined using a custom Singularity/Apptainer definition file included in this repository.